Timothy10/Text-Classification/README.md

-this is a repo for my text classification algorithms
+This is a repo for my text classification algorithms